 On a yearly basis, the IAPD hosts its annual meeting in conjunction with the IAPD/IPRA Soaring to New Heights Conference.
-The conference will be held on January 26-28, 2023
+The conference will be held on January 23-25, 2025.

-IAPD will hold the Annual Meeting on Saturday, January 28, 2023 at 3:30pm.
+IAPD will hold the Annual Meeting on Saturday, January 25, 2025, at 3:30pm.
 All member agencies must pass the attached resolution on credentials and return it to the IAPD Office in order to ensure delegates can vote at the Annual Meeting.

-Staff recommend that the Board designate a commissioner to attend the Annual Meeting as well as an alternate.
+The Administration and Finance Committee recommends that the Board approve the designated commissioner to attend the Annual Meeting as well as the three alternates.